 Scalability is a key issue in eCommerce.
 The ability of an eCommerce platform to scale effectively is essential for accommodating growth, handling increased traffic and transaction volumes, and delivering a seamless user experience.
 By prioritizing scalability, eCommerce businesses can ensure that their platforms can grow and evolve to meet the demands of a dynamic and competitive market.

 Another concern while choosing backend for a project is the flexibility and integration capabilities.
 Traditionally, backend and frontend constitute a monolithic system with complex interaction mechanics.
 This means that the web application consists of a single large system in which the backend (server-side) and frontend (client-side) are closely interconnected.
-This can lead to difficulties in development, maintenance, and scaling of the application.
+This can lead to difficulties in development, maintenance, and scaling of the application, particularly in managing critical processes like inventory management, which require seamless data synchronization and efficient backend operations.

 One way to resolve it is to use a headless eCommerce platform, which separates the frontend and backend.
 This can be achieved through the use of eCommerce backend APIs to connect the frontend to the backend, allowing for a more seamless and efficient integration.